icreated/icreated.github.io/_posts/2023-02-15-how-to-map-with-mapstruct.md

 {% endhighlight %}

 MapStruct maps fields with the same name by default.
-So, you don't need to define mapping for fields with the same name.\
+So, you don't need to define mapping for fields with the same name. \
-If you want to map fields with different names you need to use **@Mapping** annotation:\
+If you want to map fields with different names you need to use **@Mapping** annotation: \
-**@Mapping** annotation is used to define mapping between two fields.\
+**@Mapping** annotation is used to define mapping between two fields. \
-**@Mapping** annotation has two parameters: `target` and `source`.\
+**@Mapping** annotation has two parameters: `target` and `source`:
-`target` is a field in the target object.
-In our case it is `InvoiceDTO`.\ `source` is a field in the source object.
-In our case it is `MInvoice`.\
+ - `target` is a field in the target object.
+In our case it is `InvoiceDTO`.
+ - `source` is a field in the source object.
+In our case it is `MInvoice`.

 For example: `@Mapping(target = "id", source = "c_Invoice_ID")` means that `id` field in `InvoiceDTO` will be mapped from `c_Invoice_ID` field in `MInvoice`.

 `expression` is used to define a custom mapping.
-In our case we use it to get `bpartnerName` from `C_BPartner_ID` field.\ Java code is used to define custom mapping.\
+In our case we use it to get `bpartnerName` from `C_BPartner_ID` field. \ Java code is used to define custom mapping. \
 Don't forget to add `MBPartner` class to the list of imports in @Mapper annotation.

 ## Special cases
 For exemple we need to do additional actions when mapping `MInvoice` to `InvoiceDTO`.
 It can be done with **@AfterMapping** annotation.
 This annotation means that the method will be called after the mapping is done.
-In the parameters of the method we can use the source and target objects.\
+In the parameters of the method we can use the source and target objects. \
 Here `InvoiceDto` annotated with `@MappingTarget` is already populated with data from `MInvoice`.
 We can use it to get additional data.
 {% highlight java %}
     @AfterMapping